Designs (manga)

 Designs (ディザインズ, Dizainzu) is a Japanese manga series written and illustrated by Daisuke Igarashi.
-It was serialized in Kodansha's Monthly Afternoon from April 2015 to March 2019, with its chapters collected in five tankōbon volumes.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 2015 to March 2019, with its chapters collected in five tankōbon volumes.
 The series revolved around genetically engineered humanized animals.

 Publication

-Designs is written and illustrated by Daisuke Igarashi.
-It was serialized in Kodansha's Monthly Afternoon from April 25, 2015, to March 25, 2019.
+Written and illustrated by Daisuke Igarashi, Designs was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 25, 2015, to March 25, 2019.
 Kodansha collected its chapters in five tankōbon volumes, released from February 23, 2016, to November 22, 2019.